 WE NEVER USE:-

-Palm Oil Only grows in the tropics, where, if cultivated in an unsustainable way, it can have negative impacts on people and the environment.
+Palm Oil Palm oil only grows in the tropics, where, if cultivated in an unsustainable way, it can have negative impacts on people and the environment.
 These include indiscriminate forest clearing, habitat loss for threatened and endangered species, poor air quality from burning forests and peatlands, and threats to the rights and interests of local communities.
 A report published in 2007 by the United Nations Environment Programme (UNEP) acknowledges that palm oil plantations are now the leading cause of rainforest destruction in Malaysia and Indonesia.
 Of even greater concern is the fact that demand for palm oil is predicted to increase, and forests constitute most of the remaining suitable areas for plantations.
 In 2003, WWF began to address this problem by setting up the Roundtable on Sustainable Palm Oil (RSPO) with other non-government organisations and the palm oil industry.There is enough land already cleared that is suitable for palm oil production to more than satisfy current and future demand.
 However, given there is currently such a small market for sustainable certified palm oil, it’s actually more cost-effective for manufacturers to use palm oil from sources that destroy virgin rainforest.
 At present there still remains some uncertainty surrounding legitimate sustainable palm oil, and we feel too little is being done to rectify this and will not use it in any of our products.

 Parabens, are preservatives found in many mass produced cosmetics which have faced criticism as they are known to contain carcinogens (cause cancer).
 Often the big beauty houses are the worst culprits, looking for the longest shelf life for their global brands.